 Here are some word puzzles that are popular with seniors –

 - Word search

 Bingo is an old favourite among the senior community as it encourages social interaction.
 While this is a fun and enjoyable game, it also provides some essential health benefits.

 Health benefits include stimulating the following key senses –

 - Hearing: listening to which numbers are called out

 - Sight: when looking for the numbers on the bingo card

 - Touch: using a pen or marker to dab out numbers

-Learning a new language might sound a little daunting, but challenging our brain is the best way to enhance brain health and reduce the impact of aging.
+Learning a new language sounds daunting, but challenging our brains is the best way to enhance brain health and reduce the impact of ageing.
 Depending on your loved one’s physical and mental health condition, there are a variety of ways to learn a new language.